 The staff includes assistant coaches Will Ryan, Jason Kemp and Aaron Fuss, and director of basketball operations Jared Swanson

-Jared Swanson enters his second season as the director of operations with the Ohio men's basketball program under second-year head coach Saul Phillips in 2015-16.
+Jared Swanson enters his third season as the director of operations with the Ohio men's basketball program under third-year head coach Saul Phillips in 2016-17.

 Swanson's responsibilities include managing all day-to-day men's basketball operations, handling the program's budget, all aspects of team and recruiting travel, academic development, as well as game scheduling.
 He is the primary liaison with University and Athletic Administration, community service groups and opposing schools.
 Swanson also serves as director of Bobcats Summer Basketball Camps.